Homemade Pimento Cheese

 Steps to Make Homemade Pimento Cheese

-- Taste and adjust the seasonings, adding salt if needed.
+- Taste the mixture and adjust the seasonings, adding salt, pepper, or heat as needed.

-- Chill for at least an hour before serving for the best flavor and consistency.
+- Serve at room temperature for the best flavor and spreadability.

 Recipe Variations